 Charlotte has twice been a guest presenter on BBC Radio 3’s Inside Music and is a programme annotator for the Chineke!
 Orchestra.
 She is also a broadcast assistant with Tandem Productions.

 Charlotte is available for recorder-related projects for virtual collaborations, and as a violinist for both in-person and virtual projects.
-She believes music participation can and should remain safely open to all, and is especially happy to work with covid-conscious and anti-ableist organisations and performers.
+She believes music participation can and should remain safely open to all, and is especially happy to work with covid-conscious organisations and performers to improve access to the arts.

 Charlotte remains grateful for the professional support of the following organisations and individuals: